Ricgo01/command-line-clue/game/notebook.md

 Clue no.4 A keychain with a tag labeled "cafeteria" was found Clue no.5 Steel Ruler found at school
 Clue no.6 Glass Bottle found at cafeteria
+Clue no.7 Check the ofiices in the town hall
 Location of the crime is still unknown - the room must have been empty when it happened...